sandalwoodbox/ao3-poster/docs/creating-a-spreadsheet.rst

 .. image:: /_static/images/example-spreadsheet.png

 You can also include additional columns; these will not be submitted to AO3 directly but they will be available in your :ref:`work text template <work-text-templates>`.

+Once your spreadsheet is created, export it as a CSV and save it on your computer to use with AO3 Poster.